Q: Can my donors receive a tax-deductible receipt?

 Q: What is the age limit or requirement?

 A: You need to be 18 years old or older to join our DTS.
 Gleanings welcomes students from all generations and walks of life.
-Families with children are welcome, but at this point we do not have childcare set up during the times parents are in class.
-Please contact us if you have children who would need childcare during lectures.
+Families with children are welcome, but it is your responsibility to bring a nanny or arrange for child care for your children.

 Q: Where will I live during lecture phase?